 - People who have suddenly stopped drugs or alcohol.

-- People taking certain medication such as painkillers and steroids.
+- People who take certain medication such as painkillers and steroids.

 - People who have constipation.